dynamicsamic/DevNotes/DevNotes/PHP.md

 // $privateVar variable is not available in subclass;
 echo $myDog->privateVar; // => Raises `Undefined property` warning

+// You can access parent methods via `parent` keyword class Dog extends Animal
+{
+	public function __construct(string $name, string $familyRole)
+	{
+		parent::__construct($name); // calling parent constructor after child constructor code will override it.
+		$this->$familyRole = $familyRole;
+	}

+	public function raiseVoice()
+	{
+		parent::raiseVoice();
+		echo "Bark!";
+	}
+}
+// Note: if you overriding a parent method (except for the __construct()), you have to keep child method's signature the same as parent method's signature.

+// To prevent a class from modifying or inheriting from use `final` keyword. final class MyClass... // Can't inherit from it.

+// When used with methods `final` keyword keeps parent methods from overriding by children. class MyClass
+{
+	final public function bar()
+	{
+	}
+}
+// Now overriding it in subclasses will be prohibited.

+// Abstract classes are created by prefixing the access modifier with the `abstract` keyword.
+// Abstract classes serve as blueprints for its subclasses.
+They can have both abstract and concrete methods.
+All abstract methods should be implemented by subclasses.
+You can't instatiate an abstract class.
+// Abstract classes are used, when there is a clear parent->child relationship between classes and subclasses.
+If you want to inherit properties for unrelated classes it is better to use interfaces. abstract class Electronics
+{
+	// class const will be passed to subclass directly public const TYPE = "Electronics";
+    public string $producer;

+	// regular __construct() method will be available for overriding public function __construct($producer) {
+        $this->producer = $producer;
+    }

+	// this abstact function should be implemented by subclasses abstract public function turnOn();
+}

+class MicrowaveOven extends Electronics
+{
+	// Concrete implementation of an abstract method public function turnOn()
+    {
+        echo "Microvawe was turned on";
+    }
+}

+$m = new MicrowaveOven("LG");
+$m->turnOn(); // "Microvawe was turned on"
+echo $m::TYPE; // "Electronics"

 // Abstract classes or generics can be implemented with interfaces.
 // Interface is a collection of methods that define the behaviour of all
-// the classes that implement this iterface without method details. interface Shape
+// the classes that implement this iterface without method details.
+// Interface can not have variables, but can have constants. interface Shape
 {
 	public function draw();